Synthetic cannabinoids: New Zealand

-On October 20, 2011, the Louisiana State University football program announced that it had suspended three players, including star cornerback Tyrann Mathieu, who tested positive for synthetic cannabinoids.
+United States

-In the autumn of 2014, more than two thousand Spice consumers in Russia sought medical attention, one-thousand were admitted to hospitals, and 40 people died.
+In October 2011, the Louisiana State University football program announced that it had suspended three players, including star cornerback Tyrann Mathieu, who tested positive for synthetic cannabinoids.

-On July 12, 2016, 33 people were intoxicated by an herbal "incense" product called "AK-47 24 Karat Gold," and dozens overdosed, in Brooklyn.
-18 people were transported to local hospitals.
+On July 12, 2016, 33 people were intoxicated by an herbal "incense" product called "AK-47 24 Karat Gold", and dozens overdosed, in Brooklyn.
+Eighteen people were transported to local hospitals.
 The herbal "incense" product was determined to be a synthetic cannabinoid called AMB-FUBINACA.

-Since March 2018, Illinois, Wisconsin, Maryland, and 8 other states in the United States have had an outbreak of severe bleeding caused by a synthetic cannabinoid contaminated with brodifacoum, a rat poison that causes bleeding.
+Since March 2018, Illinois, Wisconsin, Maryland, and eight other states in the United States have had an outbreak of severe bleeding caused by a synthetic cannabinoid contaminated with brodifacoum, a rat poison that causes bleeding.
 Illinois was hit the hardest and on April 5, 2018, the CDC issued a Clinical Action alert to health care providers across the United States advising of 89 confirmed cases of "serious unexplained bleeding" in Illinois.
 The cases are still being studied; however, 63 of the patients reported synthetic cannabinoid use, and laboratory analysis confirmed brodifacoum was present in at least 18 patients.
 As of April 24, 2018, 153 cases, including four deaths, linked to this outbreak have been reported to the Illinois Department of Public Health (IDPH) since March 7, 2018.
 On September 18, 2018, the Wisconsin Department of Health Services confirmed 16 more cases, bringing the total number of people affected by the outbreak in Wisconsin to 80 people since March 2018, including one death in July 2018.

-In August 2018, there were almost one hundred overdose cases reported over two days in New Haven, Connecticut from a bad batch of K2.
+In August 2018, there were almost one hundred overdose cases reported over two days in New Haven, Connecticut, from a bad batch of K2.
 The synthetic cannabinoid was believed to have been mixed with fentanyl, although no fentanyl was identified in samples of the drug tested by the DEA.